bothelpersgpt/StoreTest/README.md

-Store test This isn'T gonna get you| white Shirt so were Working ON it
+Store test This isn'T gonna BUY YOU THE white Shirt so were Working ON it